-Ask your home inspector if the batts are facing the right direction (paper up or paper down).
+Ask your home inspector if the batts are facing the right direction.
+Are they paper-up or paper-down?
 Properly insulated attics can cut down on your heating costs in the winter and cooling expenses in the summer.

-Water flows from the top down and rarely enters a home sideways.
-Inspectors will look for staining on the wood supports or on the walls which would provide evidence that water had leaked or is leaking through the roof somewhere.
-Condensation can form around pipes, which can cause wood to rot.
+Water flows from the top down.
+It rarely enters a home sideways.
+Inspectors will look for staining on the wood supports or on the walls that can provide evidence that water had once leaked or is currently leaking through the roof somewhere.
+Condensation can form around pipes, and this can cause wood to rot.

 Inspectors will look for cracks in the bricks and whether the mortar has crumbled.
 It's not unusual to discover a chimney in the attic but no sign of a fireplace inside the home because it has been walled in.

 The telltale evidence of the tiny poop pellets is often the first sign that critters have been living in the attic.
 Squirrels, raccoons, possums, and rodents often enter attics through the eaves or loose boards.
 This wildlife can cause considerable damage.

 Squirrels can gnaw through the insulation around the pipes and they can chew through Romex plastic coating down to the bare electrical wires.
 The insulation can pose a health risk and would require replacing.
 This isn't even to mention the potential for fire from exposed wiring.

 Not all home sellers are aware of the importance of this type of inspection, and some might not readily agree to one.
 Many inspectors will not include attic spaces if easy and ready access isn't available.
 This is something that should be negotiated with the seller before you proceed with the transaction.
 You might not want to close unless a professional has inspected the attic.